1. INTRODUCTION

 The ISRS spectrometer design departs from traditional linear magnet arrays, addressing limitations like drift lengths and dispersive plane constraints.
 It avoids issues such as iron-induced nonlinearities, hysteresis, magnetization, and ohmic losses.
 Instead of dispersive planes, it employs a unique approach involving a particle storage system with iron-free superconducting multifunction magnets (SCMF) cooled by cryocoolers in a compact storage mini-ring using Fixed Field Alternating Gradient focusing (FFAG).

-The spectrometer layout includes four corners, each bending the beam 90°.
-They are composed of multifunction (nested) iron-free Canted Cosine Theta (CCT) magnets, either a single unit or split in few straight sections, with dipole and quadrupole functions (sextuple corrections are also considered), a set of quadrupoles for focusing, an injection/extraction system, and a focal plane detector.
+The spectrometer is composed of multifunction (nested) iron-free Canted Cosine Theta (CCT) magnets, either a single unit or split in few straight sections, with dipole and quadrupole functions (sextuple corrections are also considered), a set of quadrupoles for focusing, an injection/extraction system, and a focal plane detector.
 The reduced iron content eliminates non-linearities and hysteresis, leading to a significantly lighter and more compact design than traditional spectrometers, while maintaining high resolving power and efficiency.

 The injection of the HIE-ISOLDE beam into the ISRS ring requires a compact bunch structure, so a Multi-Harmonic Buncher device is proposed for this task.
 The MHB will operate at a frequency of 10.128 MHz, which is a 10% of the linac frequency, and would be installed before the RFQ.The MHB is desgined as a two electrodes system, and the MHB signal, composed for the first four harmonics of the fundamental frequency, is fed into the electrodes that are connected to the central conductor of a coaxial waveguides.
 The design of the MHB includes electromagnetic optimization of the electrode shape, optimization of the weights of each of the harmonic contribution, mechanical and thermal design of the structure, and the RF generation and electronics to power up the device.